quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Parallel-and-High-Performance-Computing/phpc_part61_B.7_Chapter_7_O.md

 :p How does single precision affect the 3D mesh resolution compared to double precision?
 ??x
 Using single precision (float) instead of double precision significantly increases the resolution of the 3D mesh.
-For an NVIDIA GeForce GTX 1060 with a memory size of 6 GiB, the maximum size of a 3D mesh changes from \(465 \times 465 \times 465\) to \(586 \times 586 \times 586\).
+For an NVIDIA GeForce GTX 1060 with a memory size of 6 GiB, the maximum size of a 3D mesh changes from $465 \times 465 \times 465 $ to$586 \times 586 \times 586$.
 This results in a 25 percent improvement in resolution.

 Code Example:
 ```c